 The scholarship is awarded for the duration of fee liability, subject to satisfactory academic progress.

 FHI is looking for scholars whose research is aimed at answering crucial questions for humanity.
-There will be a weak preference for candidates working in existing FHI research areas of: global priorities research and macrostrategy; AI strategy; AI safety; and reducing catastrophic risks from biotechnology.
+There will be a preference for candidates working in existing FHI research areas of: global priorities research and macrostrategy; AI strategy; AI safety; and reducing catastrophic risks from biotechnology.

 FHI is an interdisciplinary institute.
 Eligible departments for the FHI DPhil scholarship are Computer Science, Economics, Engineering, History, Law, Mathematics, the Oxford Internet Institute, Philosophy, Physics, Politics and International Relations, Public Policy, Sociology, Statistics, and Zoology.
 In exceptional circumstances, applicants from other departments may be considered.